-Other research or evidence of trend or abundance status in wolves: Pre-control wolf estimate was modeled at 75 - 100 in MMA and to maintain 30-36 in all of Unit 19A to ensure wolves persist in the Unit.
+Other research or evidence of trend or abundance status in wolves: Pre-control wolf estimate was modeled at 75 - 100 in MMA

 Table 3.
+Wolf abundance and removal in Central Kuskokwim Villages Moose ManagementArea (MMA): Removal objective are to reduce wolf numbers as low as possible in the MMAand to maintain 30-36 in all of Unit 19A to ensure wolves persist in the Unit.

-Wolf abundance and removal in Central Kuskokwim Villages Moose Management aCalculated by subtracting total removal from following spring abundance in each RY when spring abundance surveys were conducted bPreliminary data
+^aCalculated by subtracting total removal from following spring abundance in each RY when spring abundance surveys were conducted

+^bPreliminary data